secretstartups/handbook/content/handbook/finance/accounting/_index.md

 1. Future amortisation of commissions expenses related to reserved invoices should also be stopped to ensure alignment with pattern of revenue recognition.
 1. Allowance for doubtful debt will be shared with Sales Operations on a monthly basis to ensure they have visibility of what may be written off in the future.
 1. On a quarterly basis, Senior Billing Manager and Revenue Director will determine the aged invoices that are uncollectible.
 They will create an issue ten (10) days before the end of the quarter to seek approval according to the [signature auhorization matrix]({{< ref "../authorization-matrix" >}}) to write off invoices and to also notify the Sr. Director of Sales Operations.
 Sales Operations will then create decommission opportunities in SFDC for approved write offs before the end of the quarter and these will be synced to Zuora to reverse original invoicing and revenue.
 Sales Operations will claw back commissions accordingly.
-1. Revenue team will review write-offs processed in zuora to ensure correct revenue reversal and will book MJEs in Netsuite to reclass impact to Bad Debt Reserve.
+1. Revenue team will review write-offs processed in Zuora to ensure correct revenue reversal and will book MJEs in Netsuite to reclass impact to Bad Debt Reserve.
 1. Customers that have had their invoices written off, consider no discounts or credit given for future deals.
 1. Where payment is received for an invoice after it has been written off, the write off will be reversed and the related commission will be reinstated.